malaikasuduzai/Malaika-Portfolio/README.md

 - Timeline animation

 **`images/`**
-Contains images used by the portfolio, including the profile avatar and project images.
+Contains images used by the portfolio, including the profile avatar, project images, and the site favicon (`favicon.svg`), which also doubles as the navbar logo icon.

 **`assets/`**
 Contains supporting portfolio files such as project demo videos and the CV/resume.